 The aquifer of concern generally consists of alluvial deposits.
-However, there is an uplifted bedrock block at the site where groundwater is forced to flow from the alluvial deposits into fractured and weathered rock (bedrock), then back into alluvial deposits.
+However, there is an uplifted bedrock block at the site where groundwater is forced to flow from the alluvial deposits into fractured and weathered rock (bedrock), and then back into alluvial deposits.
 The uplifted bedrock block and adjoining low hydraulic conductivity alluvium are the hydraulically controlling features of the study area due to the steep gradients they cause.
-Flow through the bedrock block consists of a steep gradient when entering the bedrock, a flatter gradient through the bedrock core, and a steep gradient when exiting the bedrock.
-The impacts have been divided into a "main plume" and a "northeast plume."
-This optimization study pertained to the main plume.

-Concentrations are significantly lower in the deeper portions of the aquifer than in the shallow portions.
+Flow through the bedrock block consists of a steep gradient when entering the bedrock, a flatter gradient through the bedrock core and a steep gradient when exiting the bedrock.
+The impacts have been divided into a "Main Plume" and a "Northeast Plume".
+This optimization study pertained to the Main Plume.
+Concentrations are significantly lower in the deeper portions of the aquifer than in shallow portions of the aquifer.
 Also, the extents of the shallow and deep plumes do not directly align, indicating a complex pattern of contaminant sources and groundwater flow.
 Continuing sources of dissolved contamination are believed to exist.

 A P&T system has been operating since 1993.
 The system consists of 16 extraction wells (15 operating and one not operating) and 13 injection wells.
-An air-stripping plant in the center of the plume is capable of treating 8,000 gpm of water (currently treats about 5,000 gpm).
+An air-stripping plant, located in the center of the plume, is capable of treating 8000 gpm of water (currently treats about 5000 gpm).
 Based on the well locations and previous plume delineations, the original design was for cleanup, but subsequently it was determined that the source area extended further to the south.
 As a result, the current system essentially functions as a containment system (there are no extraction wells in the area of greatest contaminant concentration).
 Historically, the target containment zone has been defined by the 5 ppb TCE contour.
-Given the current well locations and continuing sources, a prolonged cleanup time is anticipated.
+Given the current well locations and continuing sources, anticipated cleanup time is "a very long time".
 However, a revised (i.e., smaller) target containment zone is now being considered, based on risks to potential receptors.
 A revised target containment zone might correspond to the 20 ppb or 50 ppb TCE contour.
-Annual O&M cost is approximately \$1 million.
+Annual O&M cost is approximately \$1M.

-3.3.3 Former Blaine Naval Ammunition Depot (Blaine)
+3.3.3.
+Former Blaine Naval Ammunition Depot ("Blaine")

 Blaine is located immediately east of Hastings, Nebraska, and was built in the early 1940s as an active "load, assemble, and pack" ammunition facility during World War II and the Korean Conflict.
 Waste materials were generated through discharge of wastewater to surface impoundments and natural drainage areas of the facility, and disposal of solid waste and explosives.
 Beginning in the mid-1960s, large tracts of the former depot were either sold to various individuals, businesses, and municipalities or transferred to other governmental agencies.
-With sale and transfer of the land to the United States Department of Agriculture (USDA) and area farmers, more than 100 irrigation wells have been installed on the former depot.
+With sale and transfer of the land to the U.S. Department of Agriculture (USDA) and area farmers, over 100 irrigation wells have been installed on the former depot.
 Groundwater contamination at Blaine was discovered in the mid-1980s.
-The remedial investigation and the annual groundwater sampling results identified seven source areas for volatile organic compounds (VOC) with plumes commingling at six of the source areas and one primary source for explosives.
+The remedial investigation and the annual groundwater sampling results identified seven source areas for VOCs with plumes commingling at six of the source areas and one primary source for explosives.
 Extensive remediation of source areas by soil vapor extraction (SVE) or soil excavation is being implemented or has been completed.